-2. an entity (group or organisation) whose purposes are 'charitable purposes' for the public benefit, or incidental or ancillary to, and in furtherance or in aid of, such purposes
+The entity's purposes must be 'charitable purposes' for the public benefit, or incidental or ancillary to, and in furtherance or in aid of, such purposes.

 The Charities Act sets out a list of charitable purposes.
 The list is not exhaustive, but it lists the main charitable purposes.